-The type of financial statements that are required are outlined in the chart below.
+The type of financial statements required are outlined in the chart below.

-NOTE: The type of financial statements that are required are based on the single largest BC Arts Council grant received in the organization's previous two fiscal years, not including Resilience Supplements, Pivot Program grants, Arts Impact grants, or Arts Infrastructure Program grants.
+The type of financial statements required are based on the single largest BC Arts Council grant received in the organization's previous two fiscal years, not including Arts Impact grants or Arts Infrastructure Program grants.